Sagarchhetri83/mini-erp-crm-portal/README.md

 A full-stack ERP and CRM platform for managing customers, products, inventory, sales challans, and role-based business operations.

-Fundsroom provided the business requirements for a centralized operations portal.
-I designed and developed the application as a full-stack system with a React frontend, Node.js/Express API, PostgreSQL database, JWT-based authentication, role-based access control, and production deployment through Vercel and Railway.

 ## Project Links

 [Live Application](https://mini-erp-crm-portal-vert.vercel.app/) ·